Loo Academy

 It’s important to note that a linear trench drain will work best for shower floors that are slightly sloping so the water can drain seamlessly through the drain.

-How to Stop Water from Spraying Out of Shower
+How to Stop Water from Splashing Out of a Walk-In Shower

 Water running out onto the floor isn’t the only problem with walk-in showers.
 There can also be an endless battle with shower splashing, which causes the same issue, a damp bathroom floor.